maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 ## Upcoming talks

-If you want me to deliver a talk at your conference, feel free to [reach out](/about-me.html).
+If you want me to deliver a talk at your user group or conference, feel free to [reach out](/about-me.html).
 I'll be happy to provide you with session proposals.

 * January, 2017 - Copenhagen Azure User Group - Copenhagen, Denmark
 * January, 2017 - IglooConf - Helsinki, Finland
+* March 2017 - Wroc# - Wroclaw, Poland
 * March 2017 - ConFoo Montreal - Montreal, Canada
 * April 2017 - iSense - Gouda, Netherlands